UA-141369524-4

 Chocolate pairs well with almost any flavor like coconut, and many of them are healthy like nuts, fruits, and spices.

-And in our flavor choices… once upon a time, I ate my last cream filling donut (…well, that was not healthy)…
+And in our flavor choices… once upon a time, I ate my last Boston cream filling donut (…well, that was not healthy)…

-Why?… The donut showed up on my arm the next day. 😀
+And the donut showed up on my arm the next day. 😀

 You can’t have JUST ONE and be satisfied.
+If you’re like, you fight willpower.

-…So if you eat smaller bites and healthy sweets, then there’s no guilt.. and there’s NO eat now, pay later after effect.
+…So if you eat smaller bites and healthy sweets, then there’s no guilt.. and there’s NO “eat now, pay later” after-effect.

 Those are all heathy moves.